Norfolk Island

 Norfolk Island stamps are sought after by many within the philatelic world, and the territory has a long established and active participation in the collector market.

-Norfolk Island was provided with its own distinctive postmarker in 1892, but there was little opportunity for it to be used, as postage stamps of any kind could not be purchased on the island.
-The situation improved around 1898 when NSW stamps were placed on regular sale.
+The first recorded use of Norfolk Islands own distinctive postmarker ocurred on 13th March 1891 but there was little opportunity for it to be used, as postage stamps were not available for purchase on the Island.
+The situation improved around 1898 when NSW stamps were placed on sale and this continued on until 1913 when they were supplanted by the first Commonwealth issue the Kangaroo series of 1913.

 Norfolk Island assumed full control of its postal affairs along with the first issue of Norfolk Island stamps on 10 June 1947.
 Since then the territory has had complete control and responsibility for its stamp issues.
 Designs are predominantly of island interest and include convict heritage, pitcairn heritage, tourism, local fauna and flora and special events.